PrabhuEmbeddedWorks/Car_Black_Box/README.md

 1. Open the project in **MPLAB X**
 2. Compile using **XC8**
 3. Load the hex file into **PICSimLab**
-4. Select **PICGenios board**
-5. Run the simulation and interact using buttons and potentiometer
+4. Run the simulation and interact using buttons and potentiometer

-##Applications
+# Applications
 * Automotive event data recorders
 * Embedded systems learning projects
 * EEPROM logging demonstrations